-The available data presented in this paper on the use of community-based sentences around the world suggests that even today, thirty years on, Member States continue to meet with these same challenges.
+The available data presented in this paper on the use of community-based sentences around the world suggests that member states continue to meet with these same challenges.

-The main reasons for the inconsistency between stated goals and actual practice are arguably to be found in law, sentencing constraints, policy, resources and attitudes.
+The main reasons for the inconsistency between stated goals and actual practice are to be found in law, sentencing constraints, policy, resources and attitudes.
 These problems cannot be dealt with in isolation from one another.
 The use of community-based sentences can be expanded effectively only if all the problems are recognized and dealt with.
 The steps that should be taken on different levels and by the different stakeholders involved are outlined in the following.